e0ipso/twig-storybook/README.md

 ## Usage

 ### With Drupal
-You don't need to use this package directly, use the [Twig Storybook](https://www.drupal.org/project/twig_storybook) drupal module instead.
+You don't need to use this package directly, use the [Storybook](https://www.drupal.org/project/storybook) drupal module instead.

 ### Adding Twig Tags